thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching.md

 5. Questions I Regularly Get Asked about Trunk-Based Development
 6. What Are The Benefits of Trunk-Based Development?
 7. Where is the Evilness of Feature Branching?

+## Acknowledgments

+[Steve Smith](https://twitter.com/SteveSmith_Tech) for nudging me to write this down, reviewing the result and suggesting to break the article up into an article series.